laminas/laminas-crypt/doc/book/public-key.md

 perform both functions.
 One of these keys is published or public, while the other is kept private.

-In zend-crypt, we implement two public key algorithms:
+In laminas-crypt, we implement two public key algorithms:

 - [Diffie-Hellman](http://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
   key exchange, and